About the Drug and Alcohol Rehab in Gloucestershire

 Upon arrival at the private alcohol detox Gloucestershire, you will begin treatment with a consultation from the centre’s detox doctor.
 Depending on the nature of your addiction, a tailor-made medical detox treatment program will be provided by the doctor to guide you through your addiction recovery.
 The specific medications prescribed by the doctor will aid you in dealing with the often tricky symptoms of withdrawal.
-This gives clients the best start with their rehab programme and helps to ease the associated physical effects.
+This gives clients the best start with their in house alcohol rehab programme and helps to ease the associated physical effects.
 Medical detox treatment is recognised by the NHS and medical professionals as the best and safest way to manage the effects of withdrawal from an addiction.

 The rehab centre’s holistic approach to addiction treatment also means working on your physical and mental wellbeing with reiki, massage, yoga and meditation groups.
 Music and art therapy sessions are also available to help clients with expressing their thoughts and feelings about addiction in a healthy way.
-For those who enjoy the outdoors, the private alcohol detox Gloucestershire is ideally situated to provide walking, fishing and other outdoor pursuits.
+For those who enjoy the outdoors, the private rehab is ideally situated to provide walking, fishing and other outdoor pursuits.
 The rehab treatment centre also offers the unique and up-and-coming treatment, animal therapy, allowing clients to get back in touch with nature and spend time with various different creatures known for their excellent company and therapeutic presence.

-The treatment centre is particularly spacious for a rehabilitation clinic, with more than thirty rooms available to clients recovering from addictions.
+The care treatment centre is particularly spacious for a rehabilitation clinic, with more than thirty rooms available to clients recovering from addictions.
 This puts the clinic in an excellent position to offer instant admissions and long-term stays.
-The rooms are all private and include standard and executive rooms, many offer ensuite bedrooms depending on your budget and preferred level of accommodation.
+The rooms are all private and include standard and executive rooms, and many offer ensuite bedrooms depending on your budget and preferred level of accommodation.
 All the rooms are of a high standard with a focus on comfort and peace, essential for those recovering from addiction.

 The rehab clinic’s high-end fitness suite and spa provide clients with the opportunity to relax, reflect and rebuild their physical health.
 An infrared sauna is available for client use; its widely held health benefits for drug and alcohol addiction include the acceleration of the removal of toxins from the body during medical drug detox treatment.
 The spa is also home to a hot tub jacuzzi for clients to enjoy and soothe any aches and pains from the detox process or your fitness regime.
 Massage and other holistic treatments for addiction are also available in the spa to create a sense of wellbeing during your addiction treatment program.

 The grounds of the rehab treatment centre extend to forty acres and include a fishing lake, horse riding stables and areas for falconry and archery.
-Clients of the rehab are encouraged to make use of the grounds and group walks are arranged each day.
+Clients of the rehab are encouraged to make use of the grounds, and group walks are arranged each day.
 Socialising with other people in a similar situation is one of the best ways of combatting the feelings of isolation brought on by alcohol and drug addiction.
 The treatment centre building itself has several communal and dining spaces available for guests.
 This includes cosy lounges and an airy conservatory.
 All meals are of a fine-dining standard and provided by the in-house chefs.
 The meals are tailored to each client’s dietary preferences and nutritional needs.
 Drug and alcohol addiction can lead people to neglect their nutritional needs and to eat healthily, and well is a vital step in recovery.

 How long will my treatment be?